sak1sham/DataStream/config/README.md

     'archive': "SQL_query" or False,
     'cron': '* * * * * 7-19 */1 0' (Refer Notes 1),
     'to_partition': True or False (Default),
-    'partition_col': False or '' name of the datetime column, 'partition_col_format': '' (Optional, Refer Notes 2),
+    'partition_col': False or '' name of the column (str or list of str), 'partition_col_format': '' (Optional, Refer Notes 4),
     'last_run_cron_job': Datetime object with a specified timezone (Optional) }
 ```